Your loved one is going to go through a lot of changes and self discovery and out of love for your family member you will have to

 Family, Friends, and Loved Ones Help Page

-Thank you for visiting the Transgendered Soul International Website!!
+Thank you for visiting the Transgendered Soul Website!!

 A Trans Life